It’s what consumers see, pick up, hold, and take home with them – it’s a literal and figurative touchpoint between your brand and your customers.

 With all of the nostalgia for the brashness and brightness of 80s and 90s, minimal design might come as a relief for the eyes.

-Keeping things simple might be the safe choice.
+Keeping things simple might be a safe choice.

 However, there are other reasons to opt for simplicity – and it’s not always because minimalism plays it safe.